Greg Norman Net Worth

 The home, which was completed in the summer of 2020, features 32,000 square-feet of living space spanning a main house, guest house, carriage house, pool house and boat house.
 The basement in the main house has a 5,000 square-foot entertaining area with two wine cellars, game room and movie theater.
 The property has a tennis court and dockage that can accommodate a 150-foot yacht.

 In January 2021, Greg and his wife Kiki listed the estate for $59.9 million.
+They found a buyer several months later for a reported $40 million.

 Greg Norman Company: Norman founded the Greg Norman Company in 1993.
 Over the years, the company had branched out into dozens of industries, generating tens of millions in revenue per year.
 The company is involved in the design of golf courses, wineries, real estate, private equity, eyewear, clothing, food, restaurants, and more.
 In 1991, he acquired a 12 percent share of Cobra Golf, a leading golf equipment manufacturer, for $1.9 million.
 The entire company was acquired five years later, earning Norman a $40 million profit.